sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-SAS.md

 - Avoid implicit type conversions, use the `PUT` or `INPUT` function.
 - Always name the macro in the `%MEND` statement.
 - Avoid global macro variables when possible.
-- Define local macro variables inside a macro as `%LOCAL`, to prevent nested macrofrom overwriting them.
+- Define local macro variables inside a macro as `%LOCAL`, to prevent nested macros from overwriting them.
 - Initialize macro variables before assigning a value via `PROC SQL INTO`.
 - In proc sql, use the option `NOPRINT` to eliminate unused data listings.
 - Check for errors
-    - After every PROC SQL, `&SQLRC. > 4` means an error occured.
+    - After every PROC SQL, `&SQLRC. > 4` means an error occurred.
-    - After every DATA step or non-sql PROC, `&SYSCC. > 4` means an error occured.
+    - After every DATA step or non-sql PROC, `&SYSCC. > 4` means an error occurred.
-- Insert meaningful logging messages in the code, to make the log more readable via a reusable macro. - Split large macros into smaller ones.
+- Insert meaningful logging messages in the code, to make the log more readable via a reusable macro.
+- Split large macros into smaller ones.
 - Draw a diagram of how macros get called.
 - `%GOTO` statements are unavoidable in SAS, but  use them sparingly.
 - Always use the dot to end resolution of a macro variable value.